remotesynth/certifiedfreshevents/content/events/knowjs-2018.md

 <h2>Missed KnowJS?</h2>

-<p>Don't worry - all the sessions were recorded!
-Sign up today to get nearly 8 hours of recorded training on a variety of advanced JavaScript topics.
-Find out more about the event and what you'll get from the recordings below.</p>
+<p>Don't worry - all the sessions were recorded and we've recently made them free to watch!</p>

 </div>